DanielSnor/Zpravobot.news/DOCS/Settings for IFTTT filter script.md

 You need to understand the output is composed of several parts:

-- content (text which came from the original post)
+- content (text which came from the original post including hashtags)
 - image URL (URL link to the first picture attached to the original post)
 - post URL (URL link to the original post)